jaimetur/PhotoMigrator/README.md

 >## <span style="color:green">Google Photos Support</span>
 >From version 1.0.0 onwards, the script can process your Google Photos Takeout files to fix timestamp, geodata, organize files per year/month, organize assets within album(s) in subfolders, etc...
 >
->>#### <span style="color:green">Example 'Config.ini' for Synology Photos:</span>
+>>#### <span style="color:green">Example 'CONFIG.ini' for Synology Photos:</span>
 >>
 >>```
 >># Configuration for Google Photos
 >>[Google Photos]
 >>```
->For the time being, Google Photos Takeout support, does not need to include anything in the Config.ini, but it has it own section for futures features.
+>For the time being, Google Photos Takeout support, does not need to include anything in the CONFIG.ini, but it has it own section for futures features.

 ### <span style="color:blue">Google Takeout Mode: Process Explained:</span>